 Cognitive consequences may include: attention and concentration deficits, mental confusion, impaired planning ability, memory impairment, impaired communication skills, impaired abstract and judgement, and the lack of initiation.

 Behavioral consequences may include: Excessive agitation, extreme emotional changes, impulsiveness and disinhibition, self-centeredness, and low self esteem.

 Worldwide research has established Hyperbaric Oxygen Therapy (HBOT) as a standard of care in treating concussions/traumatic brain injuries.
 We give the brain the oxygen it needs to heal itself.
 Within just a few treatments our patients report the mental fog lifting.
 The confusion & short term memory deficits begin to diminish.
 The anger management & acting out becomes more controlled.
 We treat concussions and traumatic brain injuries successfully in a shorter time frame while resolving a large portion of the patient’s symptoms.
 Recovery from a traumatic brain injury is a multi-disciplinary process, and must include physical therapy, occupational therapy and language therapy coupled with hyperbaric oxygen therapy.

-Dr. Skaggs is a member of the International Hyperbaric Medical Foundation/ International Hyperbaric Medical Association (IHMF/IHMA) & was recently appointed to the Executive Board of Directors.
-These sister organizations are on the cutting edge of research, establishing treatment & treatment protocols indications for treatment, while establishing safety for the public & the industry.
-His clinic is also listed with TreatNOW.org.
+Dr. Skaggs is a member of the International Hyperbaric Medical Association (IHMA) & was recently appointed to the Executive Board of Directors.
+This organization is on the cutting edge of research, establishing treatment & treatment protocols indications for treatment, while establishing safety for the public & the industry.

 Please feel free to call our office if you have any questions.